kiyoshigawa/learnin_stuff/README.md

 ## This is a story about Goats

 One day, there was a Goat from the Forest that loved cheese.
+This goat was named Gruff, and he was covered in moss.
+Brie was his favorite kind of cheese, and he loved to eat it on a nice crisp chunk of tree bark.